containers/buildah/docs/tutorials/03-on-build.md

 The two examples that will be shown are relatively simple, but they illustrate how a command or a number of commands can be setup in a master image such that they will be added to a secondary container image that is created from it.
 This is extremely useful if you need to setup an environment where your containers have 75% of the same content, but need a few individual tweaks.
 This can be helpful in setting up a environment for maven or java development containers for instance.
 In this way you can create a single Dockerfile with all the common setup steps as ONBUILD commands and then really minimize the buildah commands or instructions in a second Dockerfile that would be necessary to complete the creation of the container image.

+NOTE: In the examples below the option `--format=docker` is used in several places.
+If you wanted to omit that, you could define the `BUILDAH_FORMAT` and set it to 'docker'.
+On Fedora that command would be `export BUILDAH_FORMAT docker`.
 ## ONBUILD in a Dockerfile - Example 1